 There is plenty to keep expats occupied in St Lucia.
 Popular activities include sailing, water sports, hiking and mountain biking.
 There are also lots of annual festivals and street carnivals which give expats an opportunity to experience the colourful St Lucian culture and mingle with the locals.

-Medical facilities in St Lucia are adequate and expats are strongly advised to have a fully comprehensive health insurance policy that covers them for treatment abroad.
+Medical facilities in St Lucia are adequate and expats are strongly advised to invest in a fully comprehensive health insurance policy that covers them for treatment abroad.
 In serious situations, expats are transported to neighbouring Barbados for treatment.

 Safety and security aren't big concerns for expats living in St Lucia, as the island is relatively safe.
 Those who take the necessary precautions such as walking in well-lit areas and keeping valuables out of sight should be fine.